Skip to main content

 Sujuk

-Spicy dry sausage made with ground meat, garlic, and Aleppo pepper.
-Popular breakfast item often cooked with eggs.
+A dry, spicy sausage of ground meat, garlic, and Aleppo pepper.
+It is a breakfast favorite, often cooked up with eggs.

 Baba Ghanoush